-“Extracurricular activities give students the opportunity to bond outside the academic environment,” said Simon Chee, Assistant Director of Career Services at Embry-Riddle Asia.
-“Many of the activities focus on team building and problem solving, techniques that will follow the students throughout their careers.”
+“Extracurricular activities give students the opportunity to bond outside the academic environment,” said Simon Chee, assistant director of Career Services at Embry-Riddle Asia.
+“Many of the activities focus on team building and problem-solving, techniques that will follow the students throughout their careers.”

 During the year, SGA organizes activities such as Freshman Orientation Camp and overseas enrichment trips.
-In addition to SGA-coordinated programming, the Asia Campus hosts student groups such the Eagle Football Club, Watersports Club, International Student Association and Women in Aviation.
+In addition to SGA-coordinated programming, the Asia Campus hosts student groups such as the Eagle Football Club, Watersports Club, International Student Association and Women in Aviation.

 Professional activities allow students to meet with industry partners and Embry-Riddle alumni and develop relationships through networking events.
 A group of students from the ASBAA student chapter recently presented a research paper to an association senior executive and several of its members.